deathworlders/online/content/books/deathworlders/chapter-86-into-the-fold.md

 In fact, the results of the analysis were downright alarming.

-    Compartment 3: vacant.
+> Compartment 3: vacant.
 Power couplings and material delivery systems connected to compartment 5 (described below) suggest that this compartment is intended to house a nanofactory.
 Output to space via retractable armor plating along the ship’s dorsum.
-    Compartment 4: Contains a device apparently designed to receive fine particulate matter and separate it by particle mass and composition.
+> Compartment 4: Contains equipment apparently designed to receive fine particulate matter and separate it by particle mass and composition.
 Input is a funnel with a powerful electrostatic forcefield generator, concealed under retractable armor plates in the vehicle’s nose.
-    Compartment 5: heavily damaged, but appears to have contained storage silos for output from the device in compartment 4.
-Overflow vents to space via a port along the ship’s ventrum.
+> Compartment 5: heavily damaged, but appears to have contained storage silos for output from the device in compartment 4.
+Overflow is ejected to space via a port along the ship’s ventrum.

 Then below, in the conclusions…

-    Collectively, compartments 3,4 and 5 form the essential components for a Von Neumann-type self-replicating probe.
+> Collectively, compartments 3,4 and 5 form the essential components for a Von Neumann-type self-replicating device.
 Coupled with the demonstrated capability of the craft’s primary armament to reduce a substantial volume of matter to fine dust, we must conclude this craft represents a significant departure in Hunter strategy, which must be considered by senior leadership.
-It is not currently clear how the probe would generate a brain to pilot its offspring; most likely the associated equipment was destroyed during capture.
+It is not currently clear how the probe would generate a brain to pilot its offspring; the ship appears to have been incomplete, possibly a prototype, and was heavily damaged during capture.

 There was a lot more like that.
-Apparently the Hunter brain they’d found deep inside the thing didn’t even have a mouth and stomach attached, which had hitherto apparently been the only part of the body the Hunters had been reluctant to discard.
+Apparently the Hunter brain they’d found deep inside the thing didn’t even have a mouth and stomach attached, which had hitherto apparently been the only part of the body the Hunters were reluctant to discard.
 By their standards, building a machine body without a maw and gut was *sacrilege.*

-…Except, of course, it *did* have a maw and gut.
+…Except, of course, it *did* have a maw and gut, in mechanical form.

 So.
 The Hunters had decided to transition *completely* over to a space-based life cycle.
 And if they were running up a V-N probe swarm…shit, they were going to be like fucking *cockroaches.* Worse.
 Locusts.
 Let them sit unmolested for too long in any one place, and then they’d *swarm* and…

-He had a mental image of a billion probes flooding into a system, each equipped to take a *big* bite out of even their best ships.
+Whieldon had a mental image of a billion probes flooding into a system, each equipped to take a *big* bite out of even their best ships.
 It was a thought to leave his stomach dropping out through his shoes.

 He picked up his phone, and he made a call.